sambitpritam/whitehat_problem_statement/ansible_scripts/readme.md

 To execute ansible scripts on aws instances,

+- Create ec2 instances with names `sample-instance-*`.
+This value can be changed in the hosts of `copy_file.yaml`.
-- create private key `ec2.pem` files to connect to ec2 instances using ssh
+- create private key `ec2.pem` files to connect to ec2 instances using ssh.
 - Ensure the security group of EC2 Instances have ssh enabled
 - Create aws configuration and credentials for python scripts execution: `~/.aws/credentials` and `~/.aws/config` with default profiles
 - file `/home/ansible/foo` should be available in the mentioned location.